 Disclosing your Personal Data to third parties

-To the extent necessary or appropriate and without notifying you, we may disclose your personal data to external third parties (who are not members of the Robert Half group of companies) in the following circumstances:
+To the extent necessary or appropriate and without notifying you, we may disclose your personal data to external third parties (who are not members of the Robert Half group of companies) located outside the DIFC and / or in a location that does not have adequacy status, for legitimate and commercial purposes and the conduct and management of our business in the following circumstances:

 - to companies and individuals we engage to perform business functions and services on our behalf.
-Examples of service providers include: providing payroll services to enable us to pay our employees; pre-employment screening and verification services; data storage facilities including inside and outside of the DIFC, Europe, UK, US and the Cloud; hosting our Web servers; managing job posting applications via our third party job board aggregator; providers of data analysis services, data analytics and producing statistics and for legal, accounting, audit and other professional services;
+Examples of service providers include: providing payroll services to enable us to pay our employees; pre-employment screening and verification services; data storage facilities including inside and outside of the DIFC, Europe, UK, US and the Cloud; hosting our Web servers; managing job posting applications via our third party job board aggregator; providers of data analysis services including the assistance of artificial intelligence for the purpose of efficient search and match of proposed candidates with client job vacancies; data security such anti virus scanning, detection and removal of malicious software; data analytics and producing statistics and for legal, accounting, audit and other professional services;

 - to government agencies; law enforcement agencies; regulatory and supervisory authorities (such as the Commissioner of Data Protection);